tomas-fryza/avr-course/labs/03-interrupts/README.md

    }
    ```

-6. In `timer.h` header file, define similar macros also for Timer/Counter0, modify `main.c` file, and use two interrupts for controling both LEDs.
+6. In `timer.h` header file, define similar macros also for Timer/Counter0, modify `main.c` file, and use two interrupts for controlling both LEDs.
 Let `LED_GREEN` be controlled by overflow from Timer1 and `LED_RED` by overflow from Timer0.

 <a name="part3"></a>